sky-chaser-high/adobe-illustrator-scripts/README.md

 ![Random Text Color](images/randomTextColor.png)

 ### Usage
-1. Select the text objects, and run this script.
+1. Select any text objects, and run this script.
-2. Assign the threshold value with the slider.
+2. Enter the color values or use the sliders to set the threshold.
-3. Click the Random button to assign a color according to the threshold value.
+3. Click the Random button to change the color according to the threshold value.

 > [!NOTE]
 > If there are many characters, the conversion will take time.